Nintendo Switch 2 officially unveiled with Direct showcase announced for April

 Fans who have built up a large Switch game collection will be pleased to know the new console will support a lot of older titles and can play “both physical and digital Nintendo Switch games”, though the company noted certain titles “may not be supported or fully compatible” with the upcoming device.

-On top of the reveal, Nintendo also revealed it would be holding its next Nintendo Direct showcase on 2 April 2025, which will likely reveal some of the “exclusive games” that will be launching alongside the console.
+On top of the reveal, Nintendo also said it would be holding its next Nintendo Direct showcase on 2 April 2025, which will likely reveal some of the “exclusive games” that will be launching alongside the console, as well as provide more information about the Switch 2 like its price and specifications.

 Fans will be able to try out the Nintendo Switch 2 for themselves through the Nintendo Switch 2 Experience in April and May.